awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress-aml-2022.md

 You are responsible for updating the software packages and maintaining security patches for your server\.
 For a more automated WordPress installation that does not require direct interaction with the web server configuration, the AWS CloudFormation service provides a WordPress template that can also get you started quickly\.
 For more information, see [Get started](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html) in the *AWS CloudFormation User Guide*\.
 If you'd prefer to host your WordPress blog on a Windows instance, see [Deploy a WordPress blog on your Amazon EC2 Windows instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2Win_CreateWordPressBlog.html) in the *Amazon EC2 User Guide for Windows Instances*\.
 If you need a high\-availability solution with a decoupled database, see [Deploying a high\-availability WordPress website](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/php-hawordpress-tutorial.html) in the *AWS Elastic Beanstalk Developer Guide*\.

 **Important**
-These procedures are intended for use with Amazon Linux 2022\.
+These procedures are intended for use with Amazon Linux 2022, which is still in Preview phase\.
+You may access the official AMIs in the AWS Management Console by using the search filters 'Amazon Linux 2022' and 'Owner: Amazon images' on the Community AMI page, or click directly from the [Amazon Linux 2022](https://aws.amazon.com/linux/amazon-linux-2022/) news post\.
 For more information about other distributions, see their specific documentation\.
 Many steps in this tutorial do not work on Ubuntu instances\.
 For help installing WordPress on an Ubuntu instance, see [WordPress](https://help.ubuntu.com/community/WordPress) in the Ubuntu documentation\.
 You can also use [CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/tutorials-wordpress-launch-instance.html) to accomplish this task on Amazon Linux, macOS, or Unix systems\.

 **Topics**
 + [Prerequisites](#hosting-wordpress-prereqs-20222)